ucrdatacenter/projects/Environmental Science/STOWA project/README.md

   The data is retrieved from publicly available soruce gbif.org.

-  The Waterbase Rivers dataset is sourced from European Environmental Agency (https://www.eea.europa.eu/publications/92-9167-001-4/page014.html) and contains information about the nutrientious and hazardous substances content of European rivers.
+  The Waterbase Rivers dataset is sourced from European Environmental Agency (https://www.eea.europa.eu/publications/92-9167-001-4/page014.html) and contains information about the nutritious and hazardous substances content of European rivers.
 The temporal scale of the dataset is ranging from 1970s to 2012.